 - Severe or persistent muscle spasms, including those characteristic of multiple sclerosis

 - Post-traumatic stress disorder (PTSD)

-Medical marijuana can provide relief for a variety of physical and psychological ailments that are not listed above, including anorexia, arthritis, Asperger’s, autism, diabetes-related illnesses, hepatitis, insomnia, thyroid problems, shingles, and more.
-If you suffer from something similar to these and you believe that medical marijuana may be an appropriate treatment, or you are a caretaker for someone who could benefit, talk to your doctor.
+Medical marijuana may provide relief for a variety of physical and psychological ailments that are not listed above, including anorexia, arthritis, Asperger’s, autism, diabetes-related illnesses, hepatitis, insomnia, thyroid problems, shingles, and more.
+If you suffer from something similar to these and you believe that medical marijuana may be an appropriate treatment, or you are a caretaker for someone who could potentially benefit, talk to your doctor.

 How to Get a Medical Marijuana Identification Card in Arizona

 Patients need to obtain written proof of a diagnosis of one or more of the above, either from their regular physician or via a medical marijuana doctor.
 A medical marijuana doctor may be an MD or alternative medicine practitioner, such as a naturopath or homeopath.
 (Note that visiting an alternative practitioner visit will likely cost around $150 per visit as it is not typically covered by insurance.)

 The documentation package includes the physician form, an application fee, personal information, and a statement form that affirms that you will not use it in criminal ways.
 Children under the age of 18, or those who wish to register as a caregiver, must follow a separate set of procedures.